alecpetrosky/photius-docker/README.md

 - Making filename of photoboost photo (which were taken with Google Camera) look better.
 - Setting original file's md5sum as “Image Unique ID” EXIF field that could be used in photo management software.

+Photius tries to be very delicate with your hardware and not to overload your system resources.
+Therefore you can use your computer normally while Photius performs its operations.

 Please note that the software is in early beta stage.
 Please do regular backups of your data.

 ## Usage